Kavalan people: History

 Legend has it that the Kavalan arrived by sea from the east and that when they saw the stunning beauty of this location, they decided then and there to settle this bountiful land.
-The newly arrived Kavalan fought many battles against the local Atayal people, and in the end the Kavalan drove the Atayal into the mountains — true to their name "Kavalan", which means "flatland people".
+The newly arrived Kavalan fought many battles against the local Atayal people, and in the end the Kavalan drove the Atayal into the mountains—true to their name "Kavalan", which means "flatland people".
 That name subsequently morphed into "Hamalan", ultimately yielding the modern-day Yilan City.
 They were referred as 36 Kavalan tribes (蛤仔難三十六社), although there were more than 60.
 In the past, tribes north of the Lanyang River were called Sai-sè-hoan (西勢番) while those south of the river were Tang-sè-hoan (東勢番).

 The earliest record of the Kavalan in history was in 1632, when a Spanish ship went astray to this area by a typhoon.
 More clear record came in 1650 by the Dutch East India Company (VOC).
 Reportedly, at some point there was a Spanish province of Cabarán in the area.
 Han Chinese tried to settle in the area as early as 1768.
 However, settlement did not succeed until 1796, when Ngô͘ Soa established the first village (now Toucheng).
 Eventually, many more Han Chinese entered this area and the life of Kavalan was forced to change.
 Many of them moved to Beipu Village (in Sincheng Township of Hualien County) between 1830 and 1840.

+Culture

+Clothing

+In the past, Kavalan's men sometimes opted for shorter garments or exposing their chests and backs.
+The Han Chinese influence brought about the introduction of cotton clothing in the Han style.

+Kavalan people wear traditional clothes only during important traditional performances and ritual practices.
+These traditional attires of the Kavalan community are unisex and are characterized by simplicity, typically featuring only one or two colors, predominantly black or white, and lack elaborate dyeing and colorful geometric patterns.
+The upper garments are practically identical for both men and women.
+The white shirt has a round neck, long sleeves, and a row of Chinese-style buttons in the middle, adorned with black cloth on the front.
+The lower garment usually consists of a skirt, commonly in black or white.
+Chiefs, elders, and shamans make an exception to this attire by wearing black pants and black shirt.

+A crucial element in the crafting of Kavalan clothing is banana fiber.
+The Kavalan people weave this fiber into hemp fabric, which is then used for creating traditional Kavalan attire, as well as daily necessities and accessories like belts, straw capes, and tote bags, often complementing their traditional clothing.